kiwiozy/NCC/docs/Email/EMAIL_SIGNATURE.md

 ## Overview

-All emails sent from the Nexus Core Clinic application automatically include the Walk Easy Pedorthics professional email signature.
+All emails sent from the WalkEasy Nexus application automatically include the Walk Easy Pedorthics professional email signature.

 ---